Appendix I - Part 1

 Thomas Wetmore was believed to have been born around 1734.
 I understand that he was the son of Thomas Wetmore and Sarah Burroughs.

-Thomas Wetmore married Elisabeth Perrett on 23 December 1756 at Hill (Bishops transcripts)
+Thomas Wetmore married Elisabeth Perrett on 23 December 1756 at Hill (Bishops transcripts).
+Elizabeth is believed to have been born on 26 February 1735, the daughter of John Perrett.

 Thomas and Elizabeth were my great x 7 grandparents.